cilium/cilium/Documentation/install/upgrade.rst

       $ kubectl apply -f ./cnp-bad.yaml

-After applying the fixed policy we can delete the pod that was validating the policies so that kubernetes creates a new pod immediately to verify if the fixed policies are now valid.
+After applying the fixed policy we can delete the pod that was validating the policies so that Kubernetes creates a new pod immediately to verify if the fixed policies are now valid.

 .. code-block:: shell-session